 What Are the Symptoms of Vertigo?

 Simply put, when you have vertigo, it feels as though either you or your surroundings are moving.
 It is similar to feeling dizzy, but that doesn’t quite capture it.
 In true vertigo, you feel a sense of motion or of being disoriented.
-You may also feel nauseous or experience other physical symptoms, including sweating, vomiting, and abnormal eye movements.
+You may also feel nauseous or experience other physical symptoms.
+These include sweating, vomiting, and abnormal eye movements.

 Changing position or movement may cause your symptoms, which can be chronic or occasional and last anywhere from a few moments to hours.
 If symptoms begin after experiencing an injury, particularly whiplash or head trauma, tell your doctor.